PacificBiosciences/pb-assembly/README.md

 |`2-asm-falcon`| contig assembly

-Many of the tools that comprise the FALCON Assembly pipeline were written by Gene Meyers and are extensively documented at his [dazzlerblog](http://dazzlerblog.wordpress.com).
+Many of the tools that comprise the FALCON Assembly pipeline were written by Gene Myers and are extensively documented at his [dazzlerblog](http://dazzlerblog.wordpress.com).

 Below is a breakdown of the configuration options available to FALCON: